-The Government of Assam provides funds available as advance (Major Head 8550-Civil Advance) from Grant No. 78 of the State Government Budget for incurring expenditure on 39 subjects entrusted to BTC against 40 subjects specified in the Sixth Schedule.
-BTC was required to render Monthly detailed accounts to the Principal Accountant General (Accounts & Entitlements) (PAG (A&E)), Assam.
-From the monthly accounts submitted by BTC, Appropriation Accounts of the State Government is compiled by PAG (A&E).
+Government of Assam provides funds available as advance (Major Head 8550-Civil Advance) from Grant No. 78 of the State Government Budget for incurring expenditure on 39 subjects entrusted to BTC against 40 subjects specified in the Sixth Schedule.
+BTC was required to render Monthly detailed accounts to the Pr.
+Accountant General (Accounts & Entitlements) (PAG (A&E)), Assam.
+From the monthly accounts submitted by BTC, Appropriation Account of the State Government is compiled by PAG (A&E).

-Audit noticed that the total expenditure of BTC included in the Appropriation accounts for the year 2017-18 under 50 Heads of Accounts pertaining to Grant No. 78 was ₹ 2,556.60 crore, whereas the Annual Accounts of BTC exhibited ₹ 2,255.14 crore against the same Heads as detailed in Appendix-VIII.
+Audit noticed that the total expenditure of BTC included in the Appropriation Accounts for the year 2018-19 under Grant No-78 was ₹ 3,701.25 crore, while the Annual Accounts of BTC exhibited ₹ 3,250.28 crore against the same Grant No. as detailed in Appendix-VIII.

-This indicates that prior to compiling of Annual Accounts for the year 2017-18, BTC did not carry out reconciliation of their figures with the figures booked by PAG (A&E).
-There is a need for monthly and annual reconciliation with figures booked by PAG (A&E) to ensure accuracy and completeness of disclosure in the Annual Accounts.
+This indicated that prior to compiling of the Annual Accounts for the year 2017-18, BTC did not carry out reconciliation with the figures booked by PAG (A&E).
+There is a need for monthly and annual reconciliation with the figures booked by Accountant General to ensure accuracy and transparency.

-3.4.2 Non-reconciliation with Personal Deposit Account
+3.4.2 Non reconciliation with Personal Deposit Account